uhppoted/uhppoted-mqtt/documentation/greengrass/provisioning.md

 - the AWS Greengrass `core` device installed in _/greengrass/v2_ on the VPS
 - a _uhppoted-greengrass_ `core` device listed in the [_AWS IoT_ console](https://console.aws.amazon.com/iot/home) under
   _Manage/Greengrass devices/Core devices_

+### Update the _UhppotedGreengrassCoreTokenExchangeRole_ alias

+_(not sure about this)_

+In the [_AWS IoT_ console](https://console.aws.amazon.com/iot/home), edit the TokenExchangeRole created by the installer and either:
+- set it to alias the _Greengrass_ServiceRole_
+- in IAM, create an UhppotedGreengrassTokenExchangeRole with the necessary permissions and set the alias to use the newly created role.

 ## Provision a `thing` device for _uhppoted-mqtt_